Purchasing City Houses for $1,000

 - At least one staff person from the nonprofit must complete the free Department of Neighborhood Services Landlord Training Program prior to closing.

-- To view a City property on the Extended Listing, a Right of Entry agreement and key must be picked up by contacting David Dorsey at (414) 286-5645 or by email at email@example.com.
-To view a City property that is listed with a broker, contact the broker directly.
+- To view a City property on the Extended Listing, a Right of Entry agreement and key must be picked up by contacting David Dorsey at (414) 286-5645 or by email at [email protected].
+To view a City property that is listed with a broker, view our broker listed properties website and contact the broker directly

 Steps needed to secure such a purchase:

 - Select a vacant property with a sales price equal to or less than $25,000.
 Choose from properties marked as eligible on the Extended Listing (• Eligible for Community Based Organization [CBO] $1,000 sale) or a property listed with one of our outside brokers.

 PLEASE NOTE: Additional properties are listed on the Multiple Listing Service (MLS).
 To get information on those properties contact a Wisconsin licensed real estate agent.